Microsoft-Web/DEMO-Windows-Azure-Active-Directory/Demo.md

 ### Goals ###
 In this demo, you will see how to:

-1. Create an application in Visual Studio thuat is automatically integrated with a Windows Azure Active Directory tenant.
+1. Create an application in Visual Studio that is automatically integrated with a Windows Azure Active Directory tenant.
 1. Deploy an existing application using Visual Studio to an Azure web site and have it automaitically integrate with a WAAD tenant.

 <a name="technologies" />